josmar-crwdstffng/angular/aio/content/guide/dependency-injection-in-action.md

 <code-example header="dependency-injection-in-action/src/app/minimal-logger.service.ts" path="dependency-injection-in-action/src/app/minimal-logger.service.ts" region="minimal-logger-transpiled"></code-example>

 **NOTE**: <br />
-It doesn't have any members.
+It does not have any members.
 It never grows no matter how many members you add to the class, as long as those members are typed but not implemented.

 Look again at the TypeScript `MinimalLogger` class to confirm that it has no implementation.